Montreal Metro: Moratorium on expansion

 In 1977, the newly elected government partially lifted the moratorium on the extension of the Orange line and the construction of the Blue Line.
-In 1978, the STCUM proposed a map which includes a western extension of the Blue Line that includes stations in Notre-Dame-de-Grâce, Montreal West, Ville St. Pierre, Lachine, LaSalle, and potentially beyond.
+In 1978, the STCUM proposed a map which included a western extension of the Blue Line, with stations in Notre-Dame-de-Grâce, Montreal West, Ville St. Pierre, Lachine, LaSalle, and potentially beyond.

-The Orange Line) was gradually extended westward to station in 1980 and to station in 1981.
+The Orange Line was gradually extended westward to station in 1980 and to station in 1981.
 As the stations were completed, the service was extended.
 In December 1979 Quebec presented its "integrated transport plan" in which the Orange Line was to be tunnelled to Du Collège station and the Blue Line from station to Anjou station.
 The plan proposed no other underground lines as the government preferred the option of converting existing railway lines to overground Metro ones.
 The mayors of the MUC, initially reluctant, accepted this plan when Quebec promised in February 1981 to finance future extensions fully.
 The moratorium was then modestly lifted on the Orange Line that reached Du Collège station in 1984 and finally station in 1986.
 This line took the shape of an "U" linking the north of the island to the city centre and serving two very populous axes.

 The various moratoriums and technical difficulties encountered during the construction of the fourth line stretched the project over fourteen years.
-The Blue Line, which runs through the centre of the island of Montreal, crossed the east branch of the Orange Line at the station in 1986 and its west branch at the Snowdon) station in 1988.
+The Blue Line, which runs through the centre of the island of Montreal, crossed the east branch of the Orange Line at the station in 1986 and its west branch at the Snowdon station in 1988.
 Because it was not crowded, the STCUM at first operated the Blue Line weekdays only from 5:30 am to 7:30 pm and was circulating only three-car trains instead of the nine car trains in use along the other lines.
 Students from the University of Montreal, the main source of customers, obtained extension of the closing time to 11:10 pm and then 0:15 am in 2002.